đŻ What Is Assertiveness?

 - Assertiveness is not aggressiveness.
 Aggression means pursuing your wants and needs while violating the rights of others.
 And assertiveness, by definition, means always being respectful of the rights and autonomy of other people as well as your own.
 NOTE: See the assertive communication matrix in the next section for more details on how assertive communication differs from other forms of communication.

 - Assertiveness is about you, not other people.
-Assertiveness is not fundamentally about other people.
+Assertive communication is not fundamentally about other people.
 And itâs certainly not about trying to control or manipulating other people.
-In fact, the opposite is true: Assertiveness is about taking responsibility for yourself, your actions, and your values regardless of how other people behave.
+In fact, the opposite is true: Assertive communication is about taking responsibility for yourself, your actions, and your values regardless of how other people behave.

 đ The Assertive Communication Matrix